Pulled Hamstring Prevention & Treatment

 - Boost the intensity of your physical activity slowly

 - Strengthen the hamstrings and glutes as a preventative measure

 The best way to prevent injuries to the hamstring is through strength training for the surrounding muscles and stretching before any physical activity that could strain the hamstring muscle.

 When a hamstring injury occurs take the following actions to help speed healing:

-- Use an elastic bandage around the leg to keep down swelling
+- Use an elastic bandage around your leg to keep down swelling

 - Apply ice for 20-30 minutes every three hours

-- Elevate the leg on a pillow while sitting or lying down
+- Elevate your leg on a pillow while sitting or lying down

 - Take an anti-inflammatory painkiller such as ibuprofen, Advil, or Motrin.